 Mechanism for Report Generation

-The monthly Availability/Reliability reports are produced from the ACE team and are made available normally on 1st of the following month.
+The monthly Availability/Reliability reports are produced by the ACE team and are made available normally on 1st of the following month.

 The detailed methodology for computing status and availability is described in the "ACE Service Availability Computation" document [ACE].